StEik: Stabilizing the Optimization of Neural Signed Distance Functions and Finer Shape Representation: Experiments

 \subsection{Limitations}

 Due to the lack of efficient implementation of quadratic layers in the deep learning libraries, the increase in training time is not negligible.
+Indeed, there is no native Pytorch implementation of a quadratic layer, and so we currently stack linear layers.
+As quadratic layers become more frequently used, we expect that a native Pytorch implementation become available, which would address the current drawback.
 In addition, there is still improvement space for reconstruction results, as in some cases the surface is not perfectly recovered.